Abanoub0x/Abanoub0x/README.md

-<h2 align="left">Hi !
-My name is Abanoub Amir and I'm a passionate Full Stack Developer and entry-level Cybersecurity Pentester</h2>
+<h2 align="left">Hi, My name is Abanoub Amir and I'm a passionate Full Stack Developer and entry-level Cybersecurity Pentester</h2>

 <p>
 I’m currently a student developing skills in full stack web development and exploring the exciting world of cybersecurity.